lzwjava/blog-source/_posts/2024-11-29-vision-tips-en.md

 * While some people may feel too old or lazy to address their myopia, it's crucial to take action for the sake of future generations to prevent the same challenges.

 * The improvement process takes time - myopia developed over years will take time to improve.

+* The point is that most of the time, our eyes can clearly see the objects we want to view.
+If we move objects about 10 cm farther away, they become unclear.
+This indicates that we are using our eyes correctly.

+* Since we use phones or computers most of the time, we need to reduce the prescription strength of our eyeglasses to use our eyes correctly.

+* Consider the case of presbyopia lenses.
+As people age, their eye muscles change shape in a direction opposite to that in myopia.
+We can apply the principles used in presbyopia lenses to myopia lenses.

+* I recommend multifocal progressive lenses.
+Based on your prescription, assuming correct vision is 0.9, the suggestion is to make the additional correction for near vision +1.75 D in myopia (with astigmatism remaining unchanged), while the additional correction for far vision is +1.00 D in myopia (with astigmatism remaining unchanged).